Ghost Free Theory in Unitary Gauge: A New Candidate

 \section{de Sitter Inflation Conditions}

 In this section, we intend to find the set of conditions on the higher derivative interaction terms that may retain the inflationary de Sitter phase as seen in the standard model of cosmology.
-Please note that we aren't working with any particular inflationary potential in mind.
-We assume, however, that the potential allows for a slow-roll inflationary period.
+Please note that we are not working with any particular inflationary potential in mind.
+However, we assume that the potential allows for a slow-roll inflationary period.
 Considering the two terms we arrived at,

 along with the degeneracy condition in the unitary gauge: $ H_2 = -H_1,\ H_7 = -H_{6},\ H_{11} = -H_{10},\ H_{13} = -H_{12},\ H_6 = 2H_{1},\ H_{10} = -4H_{1},\ H_{14} = -2{H}_{5}, \ \textnormal{and}\ H_{12}=2H_{1}$.
 Through dimensional analysis, we can arrive at a general analytic expression for $H_p$, where $p\in\{1,2,5,6,7,10,11,12,13,14\}$ as: